 The forgotten gem

-The Mokka pot often called the Stovetop espresso maker.
+The Moka pot often called the Stovetop espresso maker.
 One of the simplest ways to make coffee.
-All that is needed is a cooker and a Mokka pot.
+All that is needed is a cooker and a Moka pot.
 Scales and a grinder are advantageous but not essential.

 Moving on a couple of years later and I found myself recording and hanging out in some pretty good studios.
 That is where my taste for coffee really began.
 It was also where I would start to troubleshoot machines, because nobody else could be bothered !